milendimo/matobot/README.md

-# matobot
+# Matobot
-Primary maths quiz bot.
+is primary Maths quiz bot.
+Generating maths quizzes for primary school students and validating the answers.